There are many more things to do in Cagliari than you’d expect – so many, that even locals hardly get to do them all.

 Explore the area of Via Roma

 The most beautiful view of Cagliari is the one you’ll get from the ferry either docking or leaving the harbor.
-Via Roma is one of the nicest streets in town, and walking along is one of the nicest things to do in Cagliari.
+Via Roma is one of the nicest streets in town.
 This is where the Palazzo Civico – aka the City Hall – is located.
 This beautiful palace built between 1899 and 1913 holds the works of various Sardinian artists.
 It can be visited on Saturdays, when the on-site guide will take you around, or else you may have to take an appointment.

 Explore underground Cagliari

 One of the quirkiest things to do in Cagliari is visiting its undergrounds.
-It’s a fantastic way to learn about the many civilizations that followed one another in ruling the city, and appreciate its complex history.
-There is no way of doing this independently – you have to source a guide and even then tours are not held regularly.
-Still, I recommend looking into it if you are a fan of off-beat places.
+It’s a fantastic way to learn about the many civilizations that followed one another in ruling the city, what happened in Cagliari during World War II, and appreciate its complex history.
+There is no way of doing this independently.
+You need to join a guided tour.

 Enjoy the airy squares